Sally French, Founder of the Drone Girl

 You can reach Sally directly at email@example.com.

-*Disclaimer: Drone Girl was created solely by Sally French and anything on this site is absolutely in no way affiliated with any other organizations or news outlets.
+Drone Girl is not affiliated with any other organizations or news outlets.